 Bail or Bond?

-Bail can also refers to the cash payment paid to the court.
-Bail money is returned to the defendant at the end of the trial if there are no violations of the trial court's bail conditions.
+Posting bail refers to the cash payment paid to the court by a defendant.
+Bail money returns to the defendant or their family at the end of the trial if there are no violations of the trial court's bail conditions.
 Family members or friends can pay cash bail or the money for a bail bond.

 Bail Proceedings in Civil Cases